voilajsx/flux/docs/APPKIT_LLM_GUIDE.md

-# VoilaJSX AppKit - Complete LLM Agent Guide 🤖
+# VoilaJSX AppKit - LLM Guide: Core Philosophy & Universal Patterns 🤖

-> **The definitive guide for AI agents to generate 100% accurate VoilaJSX AppKit
+> **Essential foundation for AI agents to generate perfect VoilaJSX AppKit
 > code**

 ## CRITICAL: Read This First

-This guide enables LLM agents to generate perfect VoilaJSX AppKit code.
+This section establishes the core patterns that ALL VoilaJSX AppKit code must follow.
 Every example is production-ready.
 Every pattern is tested.
 Every rule is absolute.

 ---

-## PART 1: CORE PHILOSOPHY & UNIVERSAL PATTERNS

-### WHEN TO USE VoilaJSX AppKit
+## WHEN TO USE VoilaJSX AppKit

 ✅ **ALWAYS use AppKit when:**